Ruben Loftus-Cheek: 2020–21 season: Loan to Fulham

 On 5 October 2020, Loftus-Cheek was loaned to Fulham for the remainder of the season.
 He made his club debut on 18 October 2020, in a 1–1 away draw against Sheffield United after he came off from the bench.
 On 22 November, Loftus-Cheek scored his first Premier League goal for the club in a 2–3 home defeat against Everton.

 2021–2023: Return from loan

 Following his return from loan, Loftus-Cheek scored only one goal in all competitions in a 2–0 win over Crystal Palace in the 2021–22 FA Cup semi-finals.

 AC Milan

 On 30 June 2023, Loftus-Cheek joined Serie A club AC Milan, signing a contract until 2027 after 19 years as a Chelsea player.
 He made 155 appearances for Chelsea with a total of 13 goals before his transfer to the Italian side.
 On 27 September, he scored his first goal in a 3–1 away victory over Cagliari.
 On 15 February 2024, Loftus-Cheek scored twice for AC Milan in a 3–0 win at home against Rennes in the Europa League knockout round play-offs.
+On 22 February 2026, he suffered a fractured jaw after colliding with goalkeeper Edoardo Corvi during a 1–0 defeat against Parma.